marziosala/marziosala.github.io/_posts/2024-01-01-chat-with-docs.md

 ```

-<div style="background-color: #F3E5F5; padding: 10px; width: 90%">The Parliament's role, as outlined in Title IV, is to pass statutes, monitor the actions of the Government, and assess public policies.
-It is composed of the National Assembly and the Senate, both of which represent French Nationals, including those living abroad.
-The Parliament also has the power to authorize war and oppose modifications to the rules governing the passing of Acts of the European Union.
-It is accountable for determining the rights of the parliamentary groups within it.
-The Parliament also has the power to ratify measures taken by the Government that are normally the preserve of statute law.</div>
+<div style="font-family: monospace; color:#880E4F">The Parliament in this context has several roles.
+According to Article 24, it is responsible for passing statutes, monitoring the actions of the Government, and assessing public policies.
+It is composed of the National Assembly and the Senate, both of which represent French Nationals living abroad.
+The Parliament also has the power to authorize a declaration of war as per Article 35.
+It can oppose modifications of the rules governing the passing of Acts of the European Union according to Article 88-7.
+Furthermore, the Parliament is assisted by the Cour des Comptes in monitoring Government action and assessing public policies as stated in Article 47-2.</div><br>